-Thewodros G. Mamo1, Ilan Juran2, Isam Shahrour^{3}
+Thewodros G. Mamo, Ilan Juran, Isam Shahrour

-^{1, 2}Department of Civil and Urban Engineering Polytechnic Institute of New York University, 6 Metro Tech Center, Brooklyn, USA

-3Laboratoire de mécanique de Lille, University of Sciences and Technologies of Lille, 59650 Villeneuve d'Arcy, France
+Department of Civil & Urban Engineering Polytechnic Institute of New York University, 6 Metro Tech Center, Brooklyn, NY \3Laboratoire de mécanique de Lille, University of Sciences and Technologies of Lille, 59650 Villeneuve d'Arcy, France tgm232@nyu.edu, P.E., Ph.D.
+Candidate ijurann@poly.edu, Ph.D.: \3isam.shahrourr@univ-lille1.fr, Ph.D.

-1tgm232@nyu.edu; 2ijuran@poly.edu; ^{3}isam.shahrour@univ-lille1.fr
+Abstract

-Abstract- Today's big city water utility companies are experiencing high level of water loss due to various problems in covering a large scale of water supply pipeline networks, therefore any significant improvement of water loss prevention from supply network to treatment plant would require an apprehends stochastic nature of historical water demand and supply pattern.
-For this reason urban water demand forecasting is one of key important parameters used when water utility companies are trying to find more efficient and robust ways of supplying water for a large number of urban consumers.
-Water demand forecasting also plays a significant role in managing and planning water supply operations and water conservation and optimization strategies.
+Today's big city water utility companies are experiencing high level of water loss due to various problems in covering a large scale of water supply pipeline networks, therefore any significant improvement of water loss prevention from supply network to treatment plant would require an apprehends stochastic nature of historical water demand and supply pattern.
+For this reason urban water demand forecasting is one of a key important parameter used when water utility companies are trying to find more efficient and robust ways of supplying water for a large number of urban consumers.
+Water demand forecasting also plays a significant role in managing and planning of water supply operations and water conservation and optimization strategies.

-However, traditional forecasting approaches based on a set of deterministic design capacity factors or using demand forecasting algorithms without evaluating the relationship between supply reliability in response to the stochastic nature of historical water consumption data and supply pattern often become misleading due to the inability to sufficiently forecast forthcoming events and lack of relevant historical pattern and data.
+However traditional forecasting approaches based on only on a set of deterministic design capacity factor or using demand forecasting algorithms without evaluating the relationship between system reliability in response to the stochastic nature of historical water consumption data and supply pattern often become misleading due to the inability to sufficiently forecasting forthcoming events and lack of relevant historical pattern and data.
 This paper presents an analysis and water demand forecasting demonstration using the stochastic nature of short term historical water demand and supply Pattern for Lille University Z6 pipeline networks research area in France.

-Keywords- Urban Water Demand; Time series (AR1); Forecasting; Stochastic Simulation; Historic Demand Pattern
+Keywords: Urban Water Demand, Time series (AR1), Forecasting, stochastic simulation of demand, Historic demand

-I. INTRODUCTION
+1. INTRODUCTION

-A. The Role of Short Term Water Demand Forecasting
+1.1 The Role of Short Term Water Demand Forecasting

-In the context of operation and maintenance management, short term forecasting water demand or water consumption not only plays a vital role for the water utility companies which are trying to find more efficient ways to supply water, for a large number of households, commercial and institutional businesses, but also contributes to control water losses due to leakage from the distribution pipe networks.
-Short term urban water demand forecasting system also support water distribution operations, as well as budgeting and financing management, and program tracking and evaluation [2].
-The purpose of demand forecasting and modelling also varies from the simplest historical extrapolation to sophisticated analytical models; therefore the choice of an appropriate modelling ought to address the purpose of the forecasting needed by water utility companies, and the quality and quantity of data.
+In the context of operation and maintenance management, short term forecasting water demand or water consumption not only playing a vital role for the water utility companies which are trying to find more efficient ways to supply water, for a large number of households, commercial and institutional businesses, but also contribute to control water losses due to leakage from the distribution pipe networks.

+Short term urban water demand forecasting system support water distribution operations, as well as budgeting and financing management, and program tracking and evaluation.
+Billings R. B. and Jones c.
+V. (2008) forecasting urban water demand pp.7.
+The purpose of demand forecasting modeling also varies from the simplest historical extrapolation to sophisticated analytical models therefore the choice of an appropriate modeling ought to address the purpose of the forecasting needed by water utility companies, and the quality and quantity of data.

-B. Overview of Forecasting Approach Using the Stochastic Nature of Short-Term Historical Water Demand and Supply Pattern
+1.2 Overview of forecasting approach Using the Stochastic Nature of Short-Term Historical Water Demand and Supply Pattern

-One of the practical applications of time series analysis and stochastic modelling is short term forecasting.
-In recent years different forecasting methods have been developed, which could be used to control water distribution operation system nearly in real time based on time series data that are collected sequentially overtime period.
+One of the practical applications of time series analysis and stochastic modeling is short term forecasting.
+In recent years different forecasting method have been developed, which could be used to control water distribution operation system nearly real time based on time series data that are collected sequentially overtime period.